 - Review the Egracons (European Grade Conversion System) project;

-- View the presentations from the Erasmus+ International Dimension in Higher Education information day in November 2017.
+- View the presentation (2.03 MB) from the Erasmus+ International Dimension in Higher Education information day in July 2018.

 How to apply

 You can also consult the European Commission's useful ICM 'Do's and Don'ts' Guide (886 KB) as well as their Guidelines for Experts on Quality Assessment (436 KB) for reference.

 HEIs looking for future partners can visit our higher education partnership opportunities page to see all available opportunities.